 The ageing population in the UK is continuing.
 The number of people aged 85 years and over was estimated to be 1.7 million in 2020 (2.5% of the UK population) and this is projected to almost double to 3.1 million by 2045 (4.3% of the UK population)*.
 Demand for care is growing.

 As families have spread geographically, and community and state support has reduced, more responsibility is being placed on the individual to look after themselves in later life.
-In 2020/2021 more than 1.9 million requests for adult social care support were made^.
+In 2021/2022 nearly two million requests for adult social care support were made^.
 Long-running cuts to local authority budgets combined with increased costs means that funding has failed to keep pace with demographic pressures.
 This provides an opportunity for you to help your clients identify the best way of funding their future care costs.